firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/controller_setup.md

 - Sustained cut-outs under load may point to BMS current limits: scooters that pass bench tests but trip under rider weight likely need higher-capacity packs or relaxed protection thresholds.[^bms_cutout]
 - Logs from 12 S setups show ~45 km/h at 32.5 A; raising voltage to 15 S and reducing current is recommended for better efficiency and lower heat.[^voltage_swap]

+## Xiaomi Firmware Workflows (Denis Part 02 Lines 3 001–4 500 & 7 501–9 000)

+- **Follow the XiaoGen migration order.** Keep the original BLE board, run the m365Downgrade XG Mod migrator once on Pro 2/1S/Essential scooters, then load custom configs—future updates skip the migrate package entirely to avoid bricks.[^denis-xiaogen-flow]
+- **SpeedBoost isn’t free power.** XiaoDash’s paid field-weakening mode mimics Ninebot’s magic serial trick, boosting speed 35–40 % at the cost of range, heat, and a requirement for uprated batteries, MOSFETs, and cabling.[^denis-speedboost]
+- **20S emulation is still vaporware.** XiaoDash’s promised 20S BMS mode remains “coming soon”; veterans warn that extreme 6S booster packs and 20S trace-cut builds keep killing hardware despite the marketing.[^denis-20s-emu]
+- **Clone controller checklist.** Spoofed DRV/BLE boards often need their serial re-entered in DownG before XiaoGen will flash—load the migrate package twice on Pro 1 hardware, but run the dedicated migrator first on Pro 2 units.[^denis-clone-serial]
+- **Recover missing telemetry by rebuilding firmware.** If XiaoGen flashes leave the battery gauge blank, read the UID from DownG with a stock pack, rebuild the firmware, reflash, and restore single-tap mode by assigning the same action to every press profile in the generator.[^denis-xiaogen-uid]
+- **Kill power before rewiring trace cuts.** Never reconnect a trace-cut harness with the wheel spinning; tests have torched the U4 regulator instantly, so power down before touching Rita leads or jumpers.[^denis-tracecut-warning]

 ## Current Relationships & Cruise Options

 - Artem’s relationship `I_phase = I_batt × V_batt ÷ V_motor` explains why phase torque fades as ERPM rises; expect battery current to climb from ~16 A at launch toward the configured limit as motor voltage increases, and keep phase current above battery current for predictable torque.[^phase_relationship]